 Susan Nelson Bowie, native of Alabama, is a member of the Muskogee Creek community.
 Member of the Board of Directors of Call For Action, she has been an active volunteer, Day Captain and now Director of Call For Action since 2005 at WAGA FOX5 Atlanta.
 In addition to Call For Action, Susan is a CASA advocating for Children’s Voice in Douglas County Georgia since 2007.
-She is on the advisory board for Life South Blood Centers and also volunteers her time in local schools and Senior Citizen’s centers as a storyteller sharing her Native traditions and customs.
+She also volunteers her time in local schools and Senior Citizen’s centers as a storyteller sharing her Native traditions and customs.
 An ardent supporter of animal rights, Susan spends what remaining time she has rescuing and finding forever homes for homeless pets.
 Susan is also a talented jewelry designer whose creations are often seen on her host station’s anchors.

 Treasurer – Maury Corp

 Director, KPNX-TV Call For Action

 Upon graduating with a BBA dual major in Economics/ Finance and Marketing, Maury worked in several Fortune 500 companies in executive positions from VP Sales & Marketing to President & CEO.
 Through a leveraged buyout and merger he became an owner partner in a mid-cap company which was sold to a fortune 500 company.
 Subsequent to the sale Maury was a sole proprietor in a small business.
 Now in retirement Maury is Vice-President and director for The Bogey Boys Golf Group and volunteer with Call 12 for Action (KPNX) in Phoenix as Co-Director and serves on the board of directors and Treasurer for Call For Action, Inc.